I'm going overseas for 6 months or more

-Note - If you're already on a repayment holiday before 1 April 2012
+Note - If you were already on a repayment holiday before 1 April 2012

 If you were overseas before 1 April 2012, you may have qualified for a repayment holiday for up to 3 years.

-If you're on a 3-year repayment holiday that started before 1 April 2012 and have more than 365 days left, it will now end on the earlier of 31 March 2013 or when you become New Zealand based.
+If you were on a 3-year repayment holiday that started before 1 April 2012 and had more than 365 days left, it would have ended on the earlier of 31 March 2013 or when you became New Zealand based.

 Bill had 549 days of his 3-year repayment holiday remaining as at 31 March 2012.
-The change means that as at 1 April 2012, Bill will only be entitled to another 365 days of this repayment holiday.
+The change meant that as at 1 April 2012, Bill was only entitled to another 365 days of this repayment holiday.